vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-queries.md

 Runtime Defined Entities can be queried using several REST API requests.

-The queries support the standart Cloud Director REST API mechanisms for paging, sorting, and filtering using the `page`, `pageSize`, `sortAsc`/`sortDesc`. and `filter` query parameters.
+The queries support the standart VMware Cloud Director REST API mechanisms for paging, sorting, and filtering using the `page`, `pageSize`, `sortAsc`/`sortDesc`. and `filter` query parameters.

 ## Query Entities by Type